IliasIhadian/IliasIhadian.github.io/README.md

 # bored-website :sparkles::sparkles:
-A Website which is build out of pure boredom (and some curiosity)
+A Website which is build out of pure boredom (and some curiosity).
+And to have some fun with programming ofc!

 ## License :bowtie:
 [MIT](https://choosealicense.com/licenses/mit/)